Nepiki/Guides/(WIP)-Open-Season-(GBA).md

 * **Phase 2**: Shaw will now be wielding a frying pan.
 If you attempt to attack him with Dinkleman, he will always block.
 If you get too close, he will attack you with the frying pan.
 Stand in the middle of the room and wait for him to leave the screen.
 He will then slide across the screen, back and forth, three times.
 He can be jumped over and then hit once with proper timing.
 Attack after jumping over him.

 * **Phase 3**: Shaw will now be holding a pillow and will spin rapidly.
 Stand against the far left side and duck.
 You cannot be hit in this position.
 After moving towards you and then away, he will jump.
 When he jumps, you need to jump as well, otherwise you will be stunned.
 He will move back and forth a second time before stopping.
 Once he stops, he's vulnerable to being attacked.
 If you have a full Roar meter, now is the best time to use it.
 It will slow down time long enough to deal all the damage necessary to defeat him in one cycle.

+* Obtained when you throw the pillow and feather him after the final phase.

 **Note: if a special weapon is used by mistake, dying will restart the fight and reset the attempt.
 Leaving the area is not necessary.**